 Electrical engineers, mechanical engineers, engineering project managers, and operations can use it to coordinate.
 That way, no matter what position you’re in, you’ll have a common understanding of your product(s) lifecycle.

-I use a PLM system to track full product assemblies, inventory, builds, purchase and more. (yea seriously, it does all of that) For instance, here’s a screenshot of a multi-layer BOM that i’m using to represent Particle Squared + HPMA115S0 & Cable.
+I use a PLM system to track full product assemblies, inventory, builds, purchase and more. (yea seriously, it does all of that) For instance, here’s a screenshot of a multi-layer BOM that i’m using to represent the Air Quality Wing + HPMA115S0 & Cable.

 Try organizing a multilayer BOM in Excel.